bishnupada-sahoo-76/QR-Code-Generator/README.md

 # QR Code Generator
-A full functional Dice Game with two dice.
-Easy game for the whole family to play
+A fully functional QR Code Generator for any websites

 1. Use the inquirer npm package to get user input.
 2. Use the qr-image npm package to turn the user entered URL into a QR code image.